 To give our community a strong foundation, we empower our neighbors to overcome hardship and achieve financial stability.
 Times of economic crisis only exacerbate financial challenges for many in our community.
 Our partnerships in Financial Stability seek to meet both the immediate needs of our neighbors, and to build a community where everyone can thrive.

-In an uncertain economy, United Way has worked with partners to come alongside individuals and families, acting as scaffolding for those looking to build toward their future.
+Our Strategy: In an uncertain economy, United Way has worked with partners to come alongside individuals and families, acting as scaffolding for those looking to build toward their future.
 We invest in case management that helps people work toward housing and income stability, programs that develop the skills needed for new job opportunities or higher education, and training to empower entrepreneurs to achieve their dreams and contribute to our small business economy.

 Our Community Investment and Regional Investment grants are supporting our funded partners work, including: